Mandatory for all travelers wishing to enter Thailand

 December and January: Peak Season Highlights

 December and January represent the absolute peak of Thailand's travel season.
 The weather is at its most consistent, international visitor numbers are at their highest, and the country has an undeniable energy that comes from being fully alive with tourism.
+Every corner of Thailand — from the buzzing streets of Bangkok to the mountain trails of the north to the turquoise waters of the southern islands — is accessible and at its best.

 For travelers who do not mind the crowds and want the most reliable possible weather experience, this is the window to aim for.
-Beaches are beautiful, seas are calm, and every part of the country — from Bangkok to the northern mountains to the southern islands — is accessible and at its best.
+Beaches are beautiful, seas are calm, and every part of the country is operating at full capacity with tours, activities, and restaurants running at their peak.

 March to May: The Hot Season

 The hot season in Thailand runs from March through May, and it is a period that requires realistic expectations from travelers.
 Temperatures climb significantly — often above 35°C in Bangkok, Chiang Mai, and inland areas — and the humidity can make outdoor sightseeing genuinely uncomfortable during the middle of the day.
+Early mornings and late afternoons are far more pleasant, and any itinerary during this period should be planned around that reality.

 June to October: The Rainy Season

 The rainy season — sometimes called the green season — runs from June through October and is driven by the southwest monsoon.
 This is when Thailand receives the majority of its annual rainfall, and the impact varies significantly depending on which region you are visiting.
+Understanding that variation is the key to making the rainy season work in your favor rather than against you.

 The Best Season for Each Region